This post may contain affiliate links. Read the full disclosure here.

 THIS IS CLICKBAIT.
 I CAN’T MAKE THEM.
 ALL THE RECIPES I TRIED HAVE SINCE BEEN DELETED.
 YOU CAN BUY FROZEN ONES HERE.

 This whole post is a fucking train wreck.

-When I wrote my content calendar for 2019 on Boxing Day, I was pretty sure I’d have tried loads of vegan Yorkshire pudding recipes by now.
+When I wrote my content calendar for 2019 on Boxing Day, I was pretty sure I’d have made loads of vegan Yorkshire puddings by now.

 But, if I don’t stick to my content calendar I’ll have to come up with another idea for a post, plus I fucking love yorkshires.